 At first, it may feel like it's too wet or we've put in too much liquid.
 However keep on mixing, especially the bottom part so there is no dry spot.

-The absorption of the bran may also depend on its age.
+The absorption rate of the bran may also depend on its age.
 As more bran absorbs the liquid, it will turn out nicely and well-incorporated.

 This is probably the most time-consuming part of the process if you're hand-mixing.

 To quickly test if it's moist enough, grab a ball of bran and squeeze it in your hand.
 If excess liquid drips out, it means it's too wet.
 You can add more bran or keep on mixing it more.

 However, if it forms a nice shape and crumbles when you break it, then it's good enough.

 And you're basically done!

 The done mixture has a very nice smell like that of tomato juice in my case and a golden brown color like cookie crumble.

 Step 3: Further Fermenting, Drying & Storing